-Google Docs formatting options include a handful of ways that you can modify appearance of text.
+Google Docs formatting options include a handful of ways that you can modify the appearance of text.
 One of these options lets you adjust the color of that text.
-If this is something that you need to do, you may be wondering how to change font color in Google Docs.
+If this is something that you need to do, you may be wondering how to switch the color of your text in Google Docs.

 You can make a lot of adjustments in Google Docs by using the buttons in the toolbar.
 However, changing a setting there will typically only apply to text that you type after you make the change.

 The exception to this, however, is when you have selected something already, then change one of these settings.

 This method allows you to apply different formatting to text that you have already typed.

 Our guide below will show you how to switch the color of an existing selection of text in your document.

 Read our guide on what is the biggest font in Google Docs if you’ve been trying to use larger font sizes but haven’t been able to go past 96 pt font sizes.

 How to Switch Text to a Different Color in Google Docs (Guide with Pictures)